zzzprojects/learn-orm/tutorials/ncalc/parameters.md

 ## Multi-valued Parameters

-When parameters are `IEnumerable` and you need the result as a list after the evaluation of each value in the parameter, use the `EvaluationOptions.IterateParameters`.
+When parameters are `IEnumerable`, and you need the result as a list after evaluating each value in the parameter, use the `EvaluationOptions.IterateParameters`.

 ```csharp
 public static void Example5()